richiejp logo

 It could be possible that your change improved some metrics, but there was no perceptible overall change.
 Your then left with a decision to reverse the change or keep going with it.

 The risk is going in circles without making progress or even causing regressions.
-If the performance issue is not something you have seen before then methodically eliminating possibilities may be the only way to discover what it is.

-An even simpler method
+An even simpler way

 Finally, instead of trying to locate a particular problem and fix it, just rewrite the whole application in a language where everyone is obsessed with performance.